sajjadGG/book-python/basics/sequence/list.rst

 .. highlights::
     * ``[]`` is used more often
     * ``list()`` is more readable
-    * Comma after last element is optional
+    * Comma after last element of a one element list is optional
     * Brackets are required

 .. code-block:: python